ChurchApps/FreeShowWeb/src/routes/docs/importing/+page.md

 ## PDF

-When importing a PDF file, all the pages will be converted to images, placed in the "documents/FreeShow/Import/" folder.
-And then added as backgrounds in a show.
+You can import a PDF file, there is also an option to convert the PDF pages to images, this way you can add next slide timers and edit it the same as a normal show.

 ## Project